Department of Drama

 The Drama Department promotes an ethos of mutual trust and respect, where students can be themselves in a comfortable and supported environment.
 Through drama, we seek to build a student’s confidence and belief in themselves.
 Through role-play, improvisation, and characterisation they are able to question and reflect on the world around them, and develop their skills in presentation and teamwork.

-We provide many opportunities for theatre trips and workshops to enhance our students’ knowledge and experience of Drama and the department offers extensive extra-curricular opportunities tailored to a variety of interests and specialisms.
+We provide many opportunities for theatre trips and workshops to enhance our students’ knowledge and experience of Drama and the department offers extensive co-curricular opportunities tailored to a variety of interests and specialisms.
 There are several major productions each session and the department encourages student-led devised work.
-The following extra-curricular activities are on offer:
+The following co-curricular activities are on offer:

 - Two major productions with Merchiston Castle School